Skip to content

 Best forDay-to-day use inside Claude Code or CursorScripting, CI, agents without plugin support

-Both use the same .archcore/ directory and the same MCP server.
+Both paths share the same .archcore/ directory and the same MCP server backed by the globally-installed archcore binary.
 Switching paths — or using both at once — requires no migration.

 • CLI is the compiler.
 It reads .archcore/, builds the graph, speaks MCP.

 • Plugin is the runtime.
-It applies that graph inside Claude Code and Cursor — skills, hooks, workflows.
+It applies that graph inside Claude Code, Cursor, and Codex CLI — skills, hooks, workflows.

 More depth in Mental Model.